 are they confined?

-do they lack the mental capacity to give informed consent to the arrangements for them to receive care and/or treatment?
+do they lack the mental capacity to give legally valid consent to the arrangements for them to receive care and/or treatment?

 are these said arrangements imputable to the state?
-(Does a public body such as the Local Authority (LA) or NHS know about it?)
+(Does a public body such as the Local Authority (LA) or NHS know about it , or should know about it? – this will always be the case for a DoL in an NHS context)

 Where all three elements are fulfilled, the person is being deprived of their liberty.

-In order to answer the first point, ‘are they confined’ one must deploy the ‘Acid Test’ from Cheshire West as follows:
+In order to answer the first point, ‘are they confined’ one must deploy the ‘Acid Test’ from the Supreme Court judgment of Cheshire West (2014) as follows:

-At the time of writing there is no implementation date for the Act which will bring LPS into force.
+At the time of writing there is no date for when or if the Act will be implemented.

 Professionals and carers must have regard to the Code and record reasons for assessing capacity or best interests.
 If anyone decides to depart from the Code, they must record their reasons for doing so.
-The code is at the time of writing (November 2020) which will introduce the Liberty Protection Safeguards (LPS) scheme to replace the Deprivation of Liberty Safeguards (DoLS) scheme.
+Since the Code was published Case Law has developed practice in relation to MCA and DoLS/DoL and it is necessary to follow Case Law as opposed to the Code.

 The MCA Code of Practice